 Mathematical Engagement: Half of your "Mathematical Engagement" grade will be based on your class participation.
 I expect that you will volunteer answers to questions posed to the class as a whole and that you will be prepared to make a contribution to the discussion if specifically called upon.
 In the event, that I call on you specifically you do not necessarily need to be able to answer the question I ask, but you should be prepared to give a partial answer, an intelligent guess, or to ask a relevant question.
-The other half of your "Mathematical Engagement" grade will be based on two activities designed to have you encounter mathematics outside the classroom.
+The other half of your "Mathematical Engagement" grade will be based on completing assigned readings as well as two of the following activities designed to have you encounter mathematics outside the classroom.
 You can complete an activity in one of two ways: